tongson/omnia/README.md

 #### Getting started

+1. Download a release or clone the repo: `git clone --depth 1 https://github.com/tongson/omnia`

-1. Edit the following space delimited variables in the top-level Makefile<br/>
+2. Edit the following space delimited variables in the top-level Makefile<br/>
      MAIN: The "main" script in the `bin/` directory<br/>
      SRC: Modules that are specific to your application.
 Copy these to `src/lua`. <br/>
      SRC_DIR: Directories containing modules that are specific to your application.
 Copy these to `src/lua`.</br>